 B i o g r a p h y

 Felipe Celis Catalán was born in Santiago de Chile.
 As a soloist, Felipe has performed concerts and taught as a guest professor in some of the most prestigious concert venues in Chile, as well as in Mexico, Brazil, Uruguay, Argentina, Peru, Spain, Italy, Scotland, Czech Republic, Greece, England and Austria.
-He has also served as a jury member for well-known guitar competitions in these countries.
+Since autumn 2022, Felipe has been working as a professor of guitar at the Tiroler Landeskonservatorium in Austria.

 Felipe is currently publishing his first and second soloist album, which are dedicated to Chilean music and music of the baroque and classical- romantic eras.